 Housing units have continued to grow in the current decade.
-According to the American Community Survey Estimates (2010-2015), there were 7,833 housing units in the Township (2015).
-This compares to the 2010 estimate of, of 7,246 units, an increase of 587 units or 8% in five years.
+According to the American Community Survey Estimates (2012-2016), there were 7,935 housing units in the Township (2016).
+This compares to the 2010 estimate of 7,246 units, an increase of 689 units or 9.5% in seven years.

-The population breakdown, according to the American Community Survey for the range 2010-2015, includes 67% of township residents fall in the 18-59-year-old range, and 18% are age 60 and older.
-Children under the age of 18 make up 15% of the Township population.
-This is a 4% increase in working age residents and 4% reduction in children under 18.
+The population breakdown, according to the American Community Survey for the range 2012-2016, includes 62% of township residents fall in the 18-59-year-old range, and 19% are age 60 and older.
+Children under the age of 18 make up 19% of the Township population.
+This is a 5% decrease in working age residents and 4% increase in children under 18.

-Of the top 20 employers in the Centre Region, at least four of these employers have a presence or home in the Township.
-These include the largest employer Penn State University, as well as Accuweather (meteorology), HRI (construction) and Minitab, Inc. (software).
-The trend for the past decade has been toward smaller companies as the large employers have either moved or succumbed to change.
+Of the top 40 employers in the Centre Region, at least six of these employers have a presence or home in the Township.
+These include the largest employer Penn State University, as well as Raytheon (defense), Accuweather (meteorology), Skills of Central PA (employment), HRI (construction) and Minitab, Inc. (software).
 New small and medium size businesses continue to establish their offices in the Township and lost business is being replaced with new employers.

 The local economy is highly dependent upon Penn State University and the effect it has on the region.
-Penn State University has been a strong economic force for the Township and the Centre Region in general for many years in job growth, housing growth, diversity among others.
+Penn State University has been a strong economic force for the Township and the Centre Region in general for many years in job growth, housing growth and diversity among others.

-The Township has worked on or completed several projects during 2016 that have shaped the Township finances.
+The Township has worked on or completed several projects during 2017 that have shaped the Township finances.
 These are: